Eschatologue/CM_wiki/docs/gameplay/downtime/fishing.md

 - **Aberrant and Untainted Fish:** These categorizations no longer exist.
 Instead, each fish has been adjusted in price to reflect its rarity.

-## It's Fishin' Time
+## Resources

 This newly designed fishing mechanic is completely different from what you might remember in the previous version.
 Forget the old rules and refer to this version from now on.

-### Equipment

-To fish you need two things; A Fishing Rod and a Fishing supplies.
-A Fishing Rod is required to reel in your fish while Fishing supplies contains various items to such as bait, hook, lines etc to help said fishing.

-**Time:** Fishing takes time.
+**Time.** Fishing takes time.
 From preparing your gear, attaching the bait and tackles, luring the rod, and of course, waiting.
 Each fishing attempt will take at least **1 hour**.

+**Equipment.** To fish you need two things; A Fishing Rod and a Fishing supplies.
+A Fishing Rod is required to reel in your fish while Fishing supplies contains various items to such as bait, hook, lines etc to help said fishing.

-## How to Fish
+## Resolution

 ### Rolling Dice

-For every 1 hour you spend fishing, roll :die-d6: 5d6.
+For every 1 hour you spend fishing, roll five :die-d6: d6s.
 The process varies slightly depending on your skills:

 - **Proficiency in [Fishing Supplies]:** You can reroll a number of dice up to your Wisdom modifier.
 - **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice up to your Wisdom or Intelligence modifier.